Seeed-Studio/MakerCamp/2024-01-MIT/Cedric/README.md

 # B) Our Own Symposium to Amplify Impact Scalability

-_Give people some fish and you feed them for a day; teach them to fish and you feed them for a lifetime_
+_"Give people some fish and you feed them for a day; teach them to fish and you feed them for a lifetime"_

 <img src='media/2_symposium/0_symposium.jpg'> <br>
 _About hundred people joined our [Scalable HCI Symposium](http://ScalableHCI.com)._

 Even if my research can be made affordable and replicable, its impact is limited within the vacuum of academic publications.
 So, I’ve been working hard to make it scalable using design techniques for manufacturability.
 But I’ve realized that my research impact can be amplified even more by teaching others how to make their work scalable.
 Restarting the MIT [research residency](https://www.media.mit.edu/posts/research-at-scale-2024/) with the [Maker Camp](https://www.seeedstudio.com/blog/2024/01/15/introducing-maker-camp-in-shenzhen/) was a perfect option, Shenzhen is basically the manufacturing epicenter of the world.
-    With [Seungwoo Je](https://www.seungwooje.com/) and a real dream team, we worked on multiplying this research residency impact even more, and we created the Scalable HCI Symposium: [ScalableHCI.com](https://scalablehci.com)
+    With [Seungwoo Je](https://www.seungwooje.com/) and a real dream team, we worked on multiplying this research residency impact even more, and we created the Scalable HCI Symposium: [ScalableHCI.com](https://scalablehci.com).
 Over a hundred participants from MIT, Harvard, Berkeley, Cornell, Parsons, CMU, NYU, KAIST and local institutions joined us.
 After the electronic markets and factories visits, the symposium included a workshop and hackathon focused on “Open Tech for Good,” hoping to empower global innovation by democratizing scalable manufacturing, and bridging continents.